A Brief History of the Jesuits in Sri Lanka

 Fr.
 Sylvain Grosjean SJ

-The Jesuits returned to Sri Lanka in the late 19th century with renewed zeal for their mission.
-In 1893, they established the Papal Seminary in Kandy, with Fr.
+They started two missions: the Jesuit Mission of Galle by the Belgian Jesuits and the Jesuit Mission of Trincomalee by the French Jesuits.
+In 1893, the Papal Seminary in Kandy was established, with Fr.
 Sylvain Grosjean SJ serving as its first superior.
-Around the same period, the Jesuits contributed to the establishment of the dioceses of Galle and Trincomalee.
-In 1895, Fr.
-Joseph Van Reeth SJ was appointed the first bishop of Galle, a diocese entrusted to the Belgian Jesuits.
+Around the same period, the Jesuits contributed to the founding of the diocese of Trincomalee and that of Galle.
+In 1893, Bishop Charles Lavigne SJ was appointed the first Bishop of Trincomalee, and in 1895, Bishop Joseph Van Reeth SJ was similarly appointed the first Bishop of Galle.

 Two Missions

-Over time, these missions were handed over to different Jesuit provinces.
-The Galle mission was entrusted to the Naples Province in Italy in 1924, and the Trincomalee mission was assigned to the New Orleans Province in the United States in 1945.
-Though these missions operated independently for many years, they were united in 1962 to form the Jesuit Province of Sri Lanka.
+Due to lack of personnel, the two missions were handed over to two other Jesuit provinces.
+The Galle mission was entrusted to the Naples Province of Italy in 1924.
+In 1945, the Trincomalee mission was entrusted to the New Orleans Province of the United States.
+These two missions operated independently for many years and in 1962 they were merged to form the Jesuit Province of Sri Lanka.

 Rt.
 Rev. Dr. Joseph Van Reeth SJ